shabelnikilya/shabelnikilya/README.md

 HI 👋 My name is Ilya!

   About me
-  - I am 30 year old programmer from Novi-Sad
+  - I am 30 year old programmer
   - The experience of a back-end programmer is more than 2 years

 -------